-Data Transmission Service (DTS) allows you to add objects to or remove objects from a data synchronization task when the task is running.
-You do not need to configure the task again.
-This topic describes how to modify the objects for a data synchronization task.
+Data Transmission Service (DTS) lets you add or remove objects from a running data synchronization task, without need to reconfigure the entire task.
+This helps you modify synchronization objects with minimal impact on your business.
+This topic describes how to modify objects for a data synchronization task.

 Prerequisites